JohnCoene/javascript-for-r/_book/6-02-computations-ml.md

 }
 ```

-We then document and load the functions to run two regressions in a row then and observe the issue.
-Unlike R the model we created only exists in JavaScript, unlike the `lm`, the function `ml_simple_lm` does not return the model.
-Therefore, `ml_simple_lm` does not distinguish between models, unlike `predict` which takes the model as the first argument and runs the prediction on it.
+We then document and load the functions to run two regressions in a row then observe the issue.
+Unlike R, the model we created only exists in JavaScript, unlike the `lm`, the function `ml_simple_lm` does not return the model.
+Therefore, `ml_simple_lm` does not distinguish between models, unlike `predict`, which takes the model as the first argument and runs the prediction on it.

 This implementation of ml.js is indeed very dangerous.